ZZaccount1/love-autofuncs/README.md

 - [ ] Error printing

 # License
-This library is free software; you can redistribute it and/or modify it under the terms of the MIT license.
+This library is a free software.
+You can redistribute it and/or modify it under the terms of the MIT license.
 See [LICENSE](LICENSE) for details.